What's my Sony shutter count?

 What is the shutter life expectancy of my Sony?

 Shutter life ratings differ across cameras.
 Most modern interchangeable lens cameras, such as the Sony A6000, have shutters that support at least 100 000 actuations.
-Semi-pro models, such as the Sony A6500, are rated for about 200 000 shots, while professional cameras, such as the Sony A7R III, have shutters that can sustain 500 000 actuations.
+Semi-pro models, such as the Sony A6500, are rated for about 200 000 shots, while professional cameras, such as the Sony A7R V, have shutters that can sustain 500 000 actuations.
 It is important to note that the shutter rating does not provide a guarantee of a certain photo count before shutter maintenance or replacement are needed.
 The shutter might fail earlier, or it could last longer without causing any problems.
-The shutter rating should, thus, be seen as representing a statistically determined failure average or Mean Time Before Failure.
+The shutter rating should, thus, be seen as representing a statistically determined failure average or Mean Time Between Failure.

 Most photographers are unlikely to come close to the shutter life expectancy of their imaging tools.
 For example, if one were to take 100 photos each and every day, this would mean 3 000 actuations per month and 36 000 shots per year.
 In this case, one would reach the end of the expected lifespan of a Sony A6000's shutter in about three years.
 Few people use their cameras as regularly and intensively, and if they do, their cameras might well be up for a replacement after three years anyway for reasons other than shutter failure.
 Nevertheless, shutters do sometimes break down during photo sessions and such adverse events are getting more likely as the shutter count increases.

-FAQ on checking the shutter count
+FAQ on checking the Sony shutter count

 A large number of shutter actuations is a sign that you enjoyed shooting with your camera and that it has been a useful tool.
 However, if you are trying to sell on Ebay or Craigslist, you should be aware that a camera with a shutter count that exceeds 50 percent of the rated shutter life will be traded at a marked discount.